 Lyocell, viscose and modal belong to a group of fibres made from cellulose pulp derived from wood.

-Our objective is to ensure that, by the end of 2017, none of these fibres used in our products come from primary or high conservation value forests.
+Since 2017 none of these fibres used in our products come from primary or high conservation value forests.

 To achieve this, we have a strict Forest Products Policy, and have helped to found an initiative with the non-profit organisation Canopy and other retailers, to protect forests and find more sustainable options for the textile industry.